romantorrex/osx-setup/README.md

-# README
+<h1 align="center">My Mac OSX Setup</h1>
-These are the apps that I have installed on my personal computer.
+<p align="center">This is documentation for my future self.
+Describes the tools that I use in my daily work and how to install/configure them in a computer with MAC OSX.</p>

 ##  Shell
 I work with zsh, the default shell in Mac OSX.
 I use  [Oh My Zsh](https://ohmyz.sh/) to manage its configuration, plugins and themes.
 You have to install **Oh My Zsh** via command line as follows:

 ```